jaicdev/QDPStudio/README.md

 This command will:
 - Train a model (default: ResNet18) on the CIFAR10 dataset.
-- Apply pruning, quantization, and decomposition.
+- Apply pruning, quantization, and decomposition using the selected modes.
 - Evaluate and compare the performance of the original and compressed model variants.

 **Key Arguments:**